 Highlands College of Montana Tech

 University of Great Falls

-The University of Montana-Helena College of Technology
+The University of Montana-Helena College University of Montana

 The University of Montana Western